Steps to Developing a Collaborative Project

 6 weeks before the project starts up (see Step Five for more details).

-This will give your message a chance to spread around and will increase
+This will give your message a chance to spreading around and will increase

 the number of participants in your project.
 If you send this out too late